Disability tax credit

 Video series: Tax measures for persons with disabilities – DTC and the disability amount

-If you are a qualified practitioner and you need more information, see Information for Qualified Practitioners.
+If you are a medical practitioner and you need more information, see Information for medical practitioners

 If you receive Canada Pension Plan or Quebec Pension Plan disability benefits, workers' compensation benefits, or other types of disability or insurance benefits, it does not necessarily mean you are eligible for the DTC.
 These programs have other purposes and different criteria, such as an individual's inability to work.

-Follow the step by step instructions to apply for the DTC.
+Follow the step by step instructions on how to complete Form T2201 to apply for the DTC.

 Follow the step by step details of the process once the form is received at CRA.